 An aside: I suspect Bill Cosby also wants to believe racism doesn’t exist, because he made it, and if he made it, anyone can, because, well, there’s a level playing field.

 This notion of a level playing field plays over easily into the racial story: Black men are poor because they’ve made bad choices.
-They’re more likely to be stopped and frisked because they’re more likely to be criminals, which is really a product of black culture.
+They’re more likely to be stopped and frisked because they’re more likely to be criminals, which is really a product of Black culture.
 Trayvon Martin was killed because he looked like a thug, and Michael Brown was killed because he beat up Darren Wilson.
-And let’s not forget that the playing field really is level because black cops kill white people too, and black on black murder is responsible for more deaths than white on black killing, and let’s not forget that black mob that killed beat a white tree trimmer in Chicago Detroit.
+And let’s not forget that the playing field really is level because Black cops kill white people too, and Black on Black murder is responsible for more deaths than white on Black killing, and let’s not forget that Black mob that killed beat a white tree trimmer in Chicago Detroit.
 The anecdotal evidence, for conservatives, will always tell the narrative of a level playing field.
 (Thanks to C. Reese for this correction.)

 It’s a great narrative, and I crazy wish I could still believe in it.
 Unfortunately, I have taken sociology.
 I know billionaires fund politicians so they have sway to keep the super-rich taxes low and create all manner of loopholes.
 I know owners of for-profit prisons exist and push politicians to be tougher on crime.
 No CEO can work 600 times harder or smarter than his least-paid employee.